 Preliminary demographic analysis and coordination with localities indicates that there are Environmental Justice populations within the project study area.
 Impacts to Environmental Justice communities will be avoided and/or minimized throughout the planning stages and any impacts to these communities will require a mitigation plan that will be addressed during the NEPA process in Phase 2.

 How do I stay involved and informed?

 Community engagement and input is critical to the success of this project.
 The project team highly encourages all members of the community and stakeholders to participate and stay engaged in the project.
 You can stay informed by signing up for the email and newsletter list and visiting our project website for more project information and public involvement opportunities.
 Please visit the Contact page and enter your information to sign up for the email list.
 Public meetings will also be announced on the project website, notifications will be distributed to those on the email list, signage will be placed along the corridor with public meeting information, post cards will be mailed announcing public involvement activities to those in the vicinity of the project, and announcements will be made on traditional and digital media sources.
-Stakeholder, business, and elected officials’ meetings will also occur during public outreach activities.
-Specific community-based meetings are also planned to occur as needed during the project development process
+Stakeholder, business, and elected officials’ meetings will also occur during public outreach activities, as needed.
+Specific community-based meetings are also planned to occur during the project development process as needed.